 While coconut oil technically comes under #4 in this list, I just had to give this wonder-oil its own number!
 It is that important!
 Coconut oil used to be considered a “bad guy” for potentially increasing cholesterol, however, in recent years has been regarded as a healthy fat which is actually good for heart and brain health!

 In a 2004 study published in the Journal of Neurobiology of Aging, coconut oil MCT’s increased cognitive ability in older folks with memory problems.
 MCT’s are able to give the brain fuel which it needs for cognitive processes.
-In addition to cognitive improvements, MCT’s are known for its ability to increase energy, which is why it is one of the ingredients in “Bulletproof Coffee” (a recipe which includes coffee, MCT oil, and unsalted, grass-fed butter).
+In addition to cognitive improvements, MCTs are known for their ability to increase energy, which is why it is one of the ingredients in “Bulletproof Coffee” (a recipe that includes coffee, MCT oil, and unsalted, grass-fed butter).

 Research suggests that B12 deficiency can be a cause of memory impairment.
 Some people are unable to make “intrinsic factor” in the gut, which is necessary for the absorption of B12 into the body.
 If you consider supplementing this B vitamin, consider using the sublingual form for enhanced absorption.
-There are even B12 lollipops on the market which are highly absorbable!
+NutraChamps also makes B-12 gummies so that the whole family can feel like their nutrition is on point!

 New research by a UCLA-led team of neuroscientists developed and studied a three-month trial of yoga and meditation on a group of people at risk for cognitive decline.
 The practice helped minimize the cognitive impairment which can precede dementia.
 In fact, the changes in brain activity observed using functional MRI testing were statistically significant!